 The primary goal of Aikido is personal character growth.
 Aikido's physical techniques will very rarely be used outside of the dojo, but the underlying principles are frequently applicable during daily life's many encounters.
 By applying Aikido's principles to your daily life, all relationships - individuals, genders, races, economic classes, nations, religions, and between mankind and the environment - will be greatly improved.
 Daily application of Aiki principles will enhance all relationships, productivity, health, balance and coordination as you become more calm, focused, optimistic, and happier.

 Although Aikido's physical movements often look more like ballet than a martial art, it is second to none as an effective form of self-defense and control.
 Aikido Yoshinkai is used in the training of law enforcement agencies world wide.
 It has been required training for the elite Tokyo Riot Police and all female officers since 1964.
 It is the basis for On Guard Self-Defense and Control Tactics Training System which has been officially adopted by the Royal Canadian Mounted Police for their Officer Safety, Narcotics Investigation, and Anti-Terrorist Training Programs.

-He has experience in Tai Kwon Do and Shotokan Karate (3 years) and Judo (3.5 years), Arnis/Ju Jutsu (14 years), and was a Sgt. in the U S Army, Infantry in Vietnam (5/68 - 6/69).
+He has experience in Tai Kwon Do and Shotokan Karate (3 years), Judo (3.5 years), the Progressive System of Martial ArtsArnis: Ju Jujitsu, Arnis, Kali, Esgrima, Silat, Sambo (15 years), and was a Sgt.
+E-5 in the U S Army Infantry in Vietnam (5/68 - 6/69).
 In Detroit, Michigan, Fox Sensei was the Director & Chief Instructor of the Aikan Aikido Dojo in a low income, high crime, housing project, three days a week, for almost 8 years (6/86 - 6/94).
-There, he taught Aikido to youth & adults on a not for profit basis.
-During that time he also conducted many Non-Violent Resolution of Conflict seminars for S.O.S.A.D.
+There, he taught Aikido to youth & adults on a not-for-profit basis.
+During that time he also conducted several Non-Violent Resolution of Conflict seminars for S.O.S.A.D.
 (Save Our Sons & Daughters) in Detroit.
-Fox Sensei teaches all youth & adult classes.